SUBJECT: Go away

-The negativity and hatred in her email—directed at me, a person she’d never met—came through loud and clear.
+The hatred in her email—directed at me, a person she’s never met—came through loud and clear.
 Still, compared to the emails I received when my husband was mayor, hers was mild.

 Before Funk took office, Kansas City was almost bankrupt.
-Black children were being shot up over on the east side right and left.
+Black children were being shot up left and right over on the east side.
 And middle-class whites were fleeing the border into Prairie Village the minute their little bundles came of school age.